Research Talent Hub for Incubatees and I&T Tenants of the HKSTPC and the Cyberport (RTH-SPC)

 Incubatees and I&T tenants of the HKSTPC and the Cyberport

-- must be a Hong Kong permanent resident or person legally permitted to work in Hong Kong; and
+- must be a Hong Kong permanent resident or person legally permitted to work in Hong Kong during the RTH-SPC engagement period; and

 - must possess a bachelor degree (including top-up bachelor degree), a master degree or a doctoral degree of a Science, Technology, Engineering and Mathematics ("STEM")-related discipline awarded by either a local university or a well-recognised non-local institution6, or jointly awarded by a local university together with a non-local university.

 - Each applicant company can engage up to 4 research talents at any one time.

 - The maximum engagement period for each research talent under the Research Talent Hub is 36 months in general.